 All of this has been and still is an amazing journey.
 So amazing, in fact, I want to help provide similarly inspiring opportunities to others.
 By providing an ever-growing list of internship and research opportunities to students around the world, I hope to help us make better decisions about our world’s future by increasing our awareness and understanding of this precious planet and those we share it with.

 Michael Birt M.S.

-Once I graduated with my master's from Tarleton State University I got hired on as an animal care specialist at Fossil Rim Wildlife Center.
+After graduating from Tarleton with my Master’s, I got hired on as an animal care specialist at Fossil Rim Wildlife Center.
 Fossil Rim Wildlife Center is a world renown breeding facility for endangered species that has taken part in several reintroduction programs where many of its animals were introduced back into the wild.

 One day after work, Michael Machart came over to visit and during that visit the vision of ResearchWild! was discussed and weeks later the company was created and named ResearchWild!

 Hallo!
 My name is Cornelia Machart.
 I am originally from South Africa, but I recently moved to the fine state of Texas!
 Coming from a family of environmentalists, I am very passionate about conservation and the environment.
 This passion, and the skills and experience I earned studying project administration, project management, and business management while working all over Africa in a fast upscale engineering environment, makes me perfect for fulfilling my role as ResearchWild!’s Program Administrator and Cultural Specialist.